You have questions . . . we have answers. Browse through some of our most commonly asked questions or contact us for additional information.

-If your card has the PHP logo and purple coloring, Physicians Health Plan is your healthcare insurance company.
+If your card has the PHP logo in the upper left corner, Physicians Health Plan is your healthcare insurance company.

-If your card is black and white with your company's name, Physicians Health Plan is not your healthcare insurance company.
+If your card has your employer/company name in the upper left corner, Physicians Health Plan is not your healthcare insurance company.
 Your employer has a self-funded health plan and is financially responsible for payment of your benefits and determines what services are covered and at what benefit level.
-They have selected PHP Management Systems, Inc. (PHPMSI), a Third Party Administrator and a subsidiary of Physicians Health Plan, Inc., to manage and process medical claims on their behalf.
+They have selected PHP TPA Services, a Third Party Administrator and a subsidiary of Physicians Health Plan, Inc., to manage and process medical claims on their behalf.
 Provider network participation may vary.
 Please refer to your Summary Plan Description or contact PHP's Customer Service Department for details.